GamesCreed

 As you’re cleaning out the bad guys, you’ll stumble upon approximately 13 tough bosses such as Tiger Claw, FishFace, Rocksteady, and more that are after your blood and take no prisoners.
 I must commend the good variety of enemies to combat.
 Moreover, imagine doing all of this just for the turtles to be able to rekindle with their legendary arch nemesis, Shredder, and beating him would be very satisfying.

-But enough of the jibber jabber, and let’s get on to why you’re really her – the combat.
+But enough of the jibber jabber, and let’s get on to why you’re here – the combat.
 Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants’ combat has the nostalgic, fast-paced slice-and-dice combat that’ll make you feel like a Ninja Turtle, as well as travel to the 90s with the retro-like gameplay as you’d see from iconic games such as Streets of Rage.
 Especially, with its mechanics.

-Of course, in Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants you’d have the basic moves where you have to treat the X and Y buttons as your friends, and they both control the majority of the combat mechanics.
+Of course, in Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants, you’d have the basic moves where you have to treat the X and Y buttons as your friends, and they both control the majority of the combat mechanics.
 Attack, jump, jump attack, and more are all you need to successfully take down the bad guys, whether on easy or hard (which you’ll have to unlock later).
 Plus, using one or both of these buttons will execute quite a decent but pretty one-dimensional number of combos.

 Teenage Mutant Ninja Turtles, Review, Screenshot, GamesCreed